PaulBenHill/cyclops/README.md

     - indigo
     - violet
 - First time setup.
   - You will probably end up tweaking these settings a lot, so read carefully.
+Once, it's setup then you should haven't to touch it again.
-  - Open the file, ./configs/overlay.config.json.
+  - Open the file, ./configs/overlay.config.json
+  - DO NOT change the name of the file.
     - overlay_size
       - Change the width and height to match the display size where you play COH.
+      - Example: 1920 is the width, 1080 is the height
     - Text positioning is very limited this release.
       - The window is divided into 9 cells indentified by a number.
       -  1 2 3